gmoustri/dwal_planner/README.md

 * **`/[odomTopic]`** ([nav_msgs/Odometry])

     The odometry topic.
-This is defined by the */odometryTopic* parameters.
+This is defined by the */odometryTopic* parameter.

 * **`/[Laser Topic]`** ([sensor_msgs/LaserScan])